 Frankly, I had just never given it much thought.

-I was very pleased to discover then that Botswana has a rich culinary heritage very different from any other African cuisine I’d ever tasted.
+It was a pleasure to discover then that Botswana has a rich culinary heritage.
+Setswana food is very different from any other African cuisine I’d ever tasted.

 If you ever find yourself in Botswana, be sure to venture into the exciting world of Setswana cuisine.

-I read in the Lonely Planet Botswana & Namibia travel guide that Botswana’s National Museum & Art Gallery could be enjoyed “if you come with expectations reasonably lowered", so that’s what I did.
+I read in the Lonely Planet Botswana & Namibia that Botswana’s National Museum & Art Gallery could be enjoyed “if you come with expectations reasonably lowered", so that’s what I did.

 Yes, it was dark (go with a torch or good flashlight on your phone) and not well attended (I didn’t see any museum staff for the hour plus that I was walking through the museum), but the displays are full of information and you can tell that a lot of thought went into designing them.

-If your main interest in visiting Botswana is seeing its wild side, e.g., going on safari, then this may not be the thing for you.
+If your main interest in visiting Botswana is going on safari, then this may not be the thing for you.

-If, on the other hand, you are interested in learning about Botswana, her people, their culture, and its natural history, then don’t skip this.
+If, on the other hand, your interest is learning about Botswana, her people, their culture, and its natural history, then don’t skip this.

-The thing I most enjoyed learning about at the museum was the phenomenon of sip wells—a way Kalahari bushmen extract water from beneath the desert sands by sticking a straw into it and sucking out water.
+The thing I most enjoyed learning about at the museum was the phenomenon of sip wells.
+Sip wells are a way Kalahari bushmen extract water from beneath the desert sands.
+They do this by sticking a straw into the ground and sucking water out.

 Talk about interesting indigenous knowledge!